Quevedo (singer): Early success and breakthrough (2020–2023)

-Pedro Luis Domínguez Quevedo was born in Madrid.
-At the age of one, he moved to Brazil and returned to Spain at age five, settling in Las Palmas, the Canary Islands.
-After venturing into freestyle rap, Quevedo launched his music career in 2020 alongside music producer Linton.
-His single "Ahora y Siempre" (2021) reached the 19th and second spots on Spotify's Global Viral 50 chart and Spain Viral 50 chart, respectively.

-In 2022, he collaborated with Canarian artists Cruz Cafuné and Bejo on the remix version of "Cayó la Noche".
-Other collaborations include "Fernet" with Rei, "Si Quieren Frontear" with Duki and De la Ghetto and "2step" with Ed Sheeran.
-In July 2022, he released his breakthrough single "Bzrp Music Sessions, Vol. 52" with Argentine producer Bizarrap.
-The song was viewed more than 10 million times within the first twenty-four hours of its release.
-The single became the first song by either an Argentine or a Spanish artist to reach the number-one spot on Spotify's Global Top 200 chart.
+Quevedo launched his professional career in 2020.
+His single "Ahora y Siempre" (2021) reached the 19th spot on Spotify's Global Viral 50 chart.
+In 2022, he collaborated with fellow Canarian artists Cruz Cafuné and Bejo on the remix of "Cayó la Noche", which became a local anthem.
+His global breakthrough came in July 2022 with the release of "Bzrp Music Sessions, Vol. 52" alongside Argentine producer Bizarrap.
+The track became the first song by a Spanish artist to reach number one on Spotify's Global Top 200 chart.